LW2904/blog/content/post/cheating-in-osu!mania.md

 _For readability I’ve borrowed from the JSON syntax here._

-To understand why the key property is set to `'d'`, consider:
+An important calculation to consider in the CSV to `hitpoint` conversion is that of the `column` property.
+We know that `x` determines the column, and the documentation provides us with the following formula:

 `column = X / column width` _where_ `column width = 512 / number of columns`

-Since we’re only going to support maps with four columns this can be shortened to `column = 64 / 128 ` which, rounded down, is zero - ergo the first column, which is assigned the key `'d'` by default.
+Since we’re only going to support maps with four columns (aka keys) this can be shortened to `column = 64 / 128 ` which, when discarding decimal places, is zero.

+The default key layout in osu!mania is `'d'` for the first column, `'f'` for the second, `'j'` for the third and `'k'` for the fourth and last.
+Therefore the first colum (with index zero) gets converted to a `'d'` when parsing the `hitpoint` struct into `action`s.

 I’m not going to go into map parsing any further than this since in the end it’s really just splitting up and parsing lines, but you can take a look at the code in [beatmap.c](https://github.com/LW2904/maniac/blob/master/src/beatmap.c) where it’s fully implemented.